 There’ll be times when you want to use your iPad Air for intensive tasks that require a stable internet connection.
 Whether you’re transferring files or having an important video meeting, the last thing you want is your connectivity dropping out.

-If you’re using your iPad Air as your computing hub, there are all sorts of reasons you might want to plug into an external monitor.
+Also, if you’re using your iPad Air as your computing hub, there are all sorts of reasons you might want to plug into an external monitor.
 Maybe you’re editing media and want more clarity from a bigger screen, maybe you’re typing up a document or doing a presentation, maybe you’re relaxing at home in the mood for a movie.

 Whatever the situation, the best way to project your iPad Air is to use a USB-C hub that has an HDMI adapter.
 There are plenty of options out there with 4K (30Hz) HDMI compatibility.

-USB Ports & SD Card Compatibility
+USB Ports & SD Card

 The minimum that you want from a good USB-C hub is a couple of USB A or USB 3 ports to plug in your keyboard or mouse.